2022–23 Pafos FC season

-The 2022–23 season is Pafos's 9th year in existence, and sixth season in the Cypriot First Division.
+The 2022–23 season was Pafos's 9th year in existence, and sixth season in the Cypriot First Division.

 Season review

 On 11 June, Pafos announced Henning Berg as the clubs new Head Coach.

 On 22 June, Pafos announced the loan signing of João Pedro from Athletico Paranaense until the end of the season.

 On 25 June, Pafos announced the signing of Marcinho on a free transfer.

 On 27 June, Pafos announced the signing of Marios Demetriou from PAEEK.

 On 2 July, Pafos announced that they had extended the loan of Kenan Bajrić from Slovan Bratislava for an additional season.
 The following day, 3 July, Pafos announced the signing of Juninho from Zorya Luhansk.
 On 4 July, Pafos announced the signing of Bruno Tavares from Sporting CP.

 On 21 July, Pafos announced the signing of Muamer Tanković from AEK Athens.

 On 5 August, Pafos announced the signing of Pedro Pelágio on loan from Marítimo, and Levan Kharabadze from Dinamo Tbilisi.

 On 8 August, Pafos announced the signing of Jordan Ikoko on a free transfer after he'd left Ludogorets Razgrad.